alessandrobarro/mini/linear-regression/README.md

-This code implements linear regression, one of the fundamental linear model in ML.
+This code implements linear regression, one fundamental linear model in ML.

 The input dataset is provided by the user, who decides the number of features per example.